Moss is one of the foundational pillars of a vibrant terrarium.

 These rootless wonders can be used as a natural landscape/gap filler in a wider tropical terrarium scene, or you can go all-in on moss and create a pure moss terrarium (otherwise known as a mossarium).

-Either way, there are a few key principles to apply to any new project ideas.
+Either way, there are a few key principles to apply to any new terrarium project.

-• Cleaning moss before use is important.
-I just give it a soak in some clean water; it’ll remove any debris and hydrate the moss nicely.
+- Hydrating moss before use is always a good idea.
+I just soak it in clean water; it removes debris and hydrates the moss nicely.
 Win-win.

-• If you want to get extra creative with moss positioning, you can use superglue (don’t worry, it’s genuinely safe for plants) or tie it with a fishing line to attach moss to your terrarium elements.
+- If you want to get extra creative with moss positioning, you can use superglue to stick moss to surfaces (don’t worry, it’s genuinely safe for plants) or tie it with a fishing line to attach moss to your terrarium elements.

 What’s Your Favorite Terrarium Moss?